 The right lampshade can enhance your decor

 What other design element offers as much versatility?
 From size, color, material/texture and translucency, the right lampshade can warm, soften or energize a room, complement your color scheme and dynamically highlight your other architectural, design and decorating choices.
 Are you getting the most out of your lampshades?

 Photo credit of S.R.
 Gambrel, Inc.

-For a more modern look, go with a hardbacked shade, possibly with rolled edges?!
+For a more modern look, go with a hardbacked shade, possibly with rolled edges.
 Red is meant for bold statements.
 It could also make a romantic vibe.
-Every bold color or mix textures will give a large change to your space.
+Every bold color or mix of textures will give a large change to your space.
 For shapes, you could choose a drum or rectangles.

 Hexagon / Octagon

 The more basic the lamp, the more varied the lampshades can be.

 Visual synergy is important: if the body of your lamp is tall and cylindrical, a tall drum lampshade may be best; if the lamp has a square base and a round body, a lampshade with a square base and round top may be a good fit.
 A shapely lamp can take a shapely shade - your goal is to match the mood of the base.